eclipse-archived/smarthome/extensions/binding/org.eclipse.smarthome.binding.mqtt.generic/README.md

 ### Common channel configuration parameters

-* __mqttstate__: The MQTT topic that represents the state of the thing.
+* __stateTopic__: The MQTT topic that represents the state of the thing.
 This can be empty, the thing channel will be a state-less trigger then.
-* __mqttcommand__: The MQTT topic that commands are send to.
+* __commandTopic__: The MQTT topic that commands are send to.
 This can be empty, the thing channel will be read-only then.
-* __transformpattern__: An optional transformation pattern like [JSONPath](http://goessner.net/articles/JsonPath/index.html#e2).
+* __transformationPattern__: An optional transformation pattern like [JSONPath](http://goessner.net/articles/JsonPath/index.html#e2).
 Use http://jsonpath.com/ to verify your pattern for the latter case.
 An example would be JSONPATH:$.device.status.temperature for a received json input of `{device: {status: { temperature: 23.2 }}}` to extract the temperature value.

 Please be aware, we are able to extract a plain value from incoming JSON, XML and other supported formats, but this binding is not capable of packing a plain value into a formatted response for sending it to a MQTT command topic.

-### Number channel
+### Channel Type "number"

 * __min__: A minimum value, necessary if the thing channel is used as a Rollershutter or Dimmer.
 * __max__: A maximum value, necessary if the thing channel is used as a Rollershutter or Dimmer.